 All claims submitted are processed using generally accepted claims coding and payment guidelines.
 These guidelines comply with industry standards as defined by sources that include the National Correct Coding Initiative, the uniform billing editor, CPT-4 and ICD-10 manuals, and successor documents.
 In addition, we reserve the right to use code-editing software to determine which services are considered part of, incidental to or inclusive of the primary procedure.
-Our clinical policies/bulletins are posted on our provider portal.
+Our clinical policies/bulletins are posted on our provider website at https://provider.amerigroup.com/TX.